-The Rockefeller University seeks a Research Assistant to join Neurophysiology and Behavior.
+The Rockefeller University seeks a Research Assistant, Neurophysiology and Behavior to join Laboratory of Neurophysiology and Behavior.
 The Research Assistant will be responsible for designing and developing genetic reagents in non-model Drosophila species via PiggyBac transposase, PhiC31 integrase and CRISPR-Cas9 genome engineering.
 Will work as part of a dynamic team studying neural circuits that generate innate and learned behaviors.
 Responsibilities will include designing and constructing targeting vectors, screening transformants by fluorescent markers, genotyping, and basic drosophila husbandry.
 Additional responsibilities may include immunohistochemistry and characterization of generated lines in behavioral assays.

 Bachelor's degree in molecular biology, genetics or closely related discipline required.
 Extensive experience in molecular biology including DNA extraction, PCR, cloning (restriction enzyme, Gibson assembly, Gateway), and in vitro RNA transcription highly preferred.
 Working knowledge and experience with CRISPR-Cas9 genome editing preferred.
 Previous experience in drosophila genetics, genetic transformation and husbandry a plus.
 Must be detail-oriented and possess the technical ability to troubleshoot experiments.